 Part of a good critique is interviewing the work itself.
 Ask questions, seek a deeper understanding, and allow the crafter to explain her decision-making process.
 Together, probe and investigate the work to look for opportunities to improve.

 Objectivity & Subjectivity

 Without an intentional focus on providing clear, objective feedback, a critique can easily spiral into a debate of preference or a conflict of personal values or opinions.
-The value of objective feedback over subjective feedback is an important one to keep front of mind.
+The value of objective feedback over subjective feedback is important to keep in mind.
 There are two main things to consider when providing feedback:

 - You have developed taste, and this can be beneficial to the work.